Kristin has been serving the Nixa, Missouri and surrounding communities through All Things New Counseling since 2009

 In My Therapy Room…

-See that fuzzy pillow in the middle of the couch and the matching throw on the corner?
-They are soooooooo soft and cuddly.
-Feel free to pull them into your lap or wrap the throw around your shoulders.
-Warmth and soft touch signal safety to the nervous system.
+Notice the fuzzy throw on the corner of the couch.
+It is soooooooo soft and cuddly.
+Feel free to pull it into your lap or wrap it around your shoulders.

 Patio Therapy!